 *It is important to remember that your computer and chair set up can be the source of your postural problems.
 For instance if your monitor is too low, your body will compensate in posture to get an adequate eye line and vision to the screen and in this case no amount of knowledge of the spine will help.
 It’s equally as important to adjust your workstation.

-This is a heavy one – so I’m just going to jump right in… I have often posted about how Yoga provides us with a base from which we can explore the connection of the mind and body.
+I often post about how Yoga provides us with a base from which we can explore the connection of the mind and body.
 When we practice postures, meditation, and pranayama (breathing) techniques we get direct information from the systems of our body and the relationships between these various systems.
 To better explain these experiences in yoga, ancient yogis devised models to describe what they were experiencing.
 One of my favourite models is that of the five Koshas, which first appeared in the VedicUpanishads dated around 3000 years ago.

 Here is a description of each of the five Koshas starting from the most superficial to the deepest layer: